Frequently Asked Questions

 (1) MM cartridge optimization

-One potential use case of the EQ Trim is the following scenario involving popular Audio Technica MM cartridges (VM95, VM 540, 760).
+One potential use case of the EQ Trim is the following scenario involving popular Audio Technica MM cartridges (their VM 540, 740, 750 and 760 — the VM95 uses a different generator).

 With our MP7B's very flexible resistive loading, combined with its flexible capacitive loading options, you can lower the cartridge capacitance, taming a mid-treble peak, and then regain the lost brightness electrically through judicious use of the EQ trim.
 The end result is a marked increase in phase linearity and a clearer, cleaner impulse response to transients.